Campaign at a glance…

 Check out the videos below to see our vision for the future of the Hallet Dining Hall and Osprey House Replacement building.

-Our architect’s rendering – tour of the proposed rennovations to the kitchen and dinning hall.
+Our architect’s rendering – tour of the proposed renovations to the kitchen and dining hall.

 Our architect’s rendering – tour of the proposed facility to replace Osprey House.

 We invite you to engage in a spiritual discernment process.
 Begin by reflecting on what you love most about Clearwater Forest.
 Share your favorite Clearwater Forest story and inspire others.
 Assess the impact Clearwater Forest made in your life.
 Decide what you can give to help grow our ministry and transform more lives in God’s words and water.

 On behalf of Clearwater Forest and all the lives that will continue to be transformed here, Thank You!